 Scroll down for a current list of breast implant lawsuits.
 Mentor breast implant lawsuits are underway as of October 2016.
 There are Allergan saline lawsuits against two plastic surgeons in Florida and against Allergan.
 In March 2017, the FDA issued a warning confirming that breast implants cause ALCL cancer.
 Lawsuits for ladies with ALCL are currently being organized.
 In April 2017, a bipartisan bill called the Medical Device Safety Act H.R.
 2164 was introduced and needs your help in being passed to hold the manufacturers accountable for the harm they have caused.
+In January 2018, a Mentor MemoryGel Silicone Breast Implant case was able to in part pass preemption.
 If you are interested in following developments in any of these cases and in our information in regard to breast implant lawsuits please leave a comment below.

 Where to Start:

 Gather all medical records from each of your medical providers, such as: implanting surgeon, primary doctor, specialists, dentist, etc. Regardless of a lawsuit, it is important to keep your own file of all pertaining medical records.
 How long medical offices are required to retain medical records varies with each state.
 See requesting medical records for more information.

 1. Obtain every page of your plastic surgery records (all operative reports, follow-up visits, etc).
 Ask if you were part of a manufacturer breast implant study and check all your records for any notes made by the surgeon.